orangehrm/orangehrm-dev-environment/README.md

 environment:
   MYSQL_ROOT_PASSWORD: 1234
 ```
-You can change exposed port as mentioned in dev_web_55 container configuration.
+You can change exposed port as mentioned in dev_web container configuration.
 For more information about this container refer into [mysql official image](https://hub.docker.com/_/mysql/).
 ### Default configurations in dev_phpmyadmin container
 ```
 volumes: